We're giving you the chance to win back the value of your meal - every time you dine this month!

 Book now: Ka Pao

-There's lots more to find outside of Glasgow, believe it or not.
+There's a lot more to find outside of Glasgow, believe it or not.
 If you've got the appetite, why not plan a trip to the other coast and check out some of Edinburgh's best restaurants.
 Or even better, tour the whole country and tick off each of our best restaurants in Scotland list.